 One common gripe users have with motion sensors is the fact that they will turn the lighting off even though there is someone sitting still there.
 This combined with using the solution of only allowing motion sensors to turn lighting off would become very frustrating.

-This is why instead of using motion detectors/sensors we instead make use of presence detectors/sensors.
+This is why instead of using motion detectors/sensors we make use of presence detectors/sensors.
 These sensors will not only pay attention to large body movements but also smaller ones such as typing on a keyboard, looking around and even breathing.

 This way they can be used without much frustration as they will detect your presence whether or not you’re moving around the area.